diyasoni1510/nextjs-with-mongo/problems on live.md

 LOGIC PROBLEMS
 ---------------

-1. a user can not follow the user which he has already follow
+1. a user can not follow the user which he has already follow - done
 2. on every profile page check if user follows or not
 3. set follow and unfollow functionalities on profilepage
 4. set follow and unfollow functionalities on every user followers and following list